Overview

 to activate external DOM elements.DraggableItem

-React component embeds the activation logic and lets you create the draggable items transparently.Include a trial version of DayPilot Pro for JavaScript (see also License below)
+React component embeds the activation logic and lets you create the draggable items transparently.The attached React 18 project includes a trial version of DayPilot Pro for JavaScript (see also License below).

 License